 I have seen ‘Ravenswing’ reseed heavily in gardens here in southeastern Pennsylvania where it is not supervised (deadheaded after flowering).
 Be aware that the species Anthriscus sylvestris is considered to be invasive in some areas.
 For more information, see the plant’s information page at The Invasive Plant Atlas of the United States.
 I cannot send these seeds to MA, WA, or WI.

-I collected these seeds in late June 2020.
+2020 supply sold out.
+Fresh seed should be available by late June 2021.
 Each packet contains at least 25 seeds.

 Please read the germination information as well before ordering.